College Credit Plus

 Online Activities may include: videos and reading assignments, threaded discussions/written assignments and group projects

 On high school campus - UT faculty deliver course content asynchronously online while the high school teacher facilitates synchronous in-class activities.
 The UT faculty member and high teacher collaborate on course, assignments and synchronous activities.
 This modality maximizes scheduling flexibility and minimizes travel.
-This is our newest offering and has many benefits and must be part of UT’s agreement with the high in order for the student to participate.
+This is our newest offering and has many benefits and must be part of UT’s agreement with the high school in order for the student to participate.

 Synchronous classroom activities may include: group projects, labs and special assignments